SAP-samples/ui5-exercises-codejam/chapters/1.05-order-feature/readme.md

 We can now test our new feature and order one or more books.

 ➡️ Refresh the app.
 Play around with the `<StepInput />` control and order one ore more books.
 Refresh the page to check if the data is persistent.
 Try to order more books than there are available to provoke an error.
+You might notice changes in the data that you didn't make yourself, because everyone in this SAP CodeJam is consuming the same OData service.

 ![]()